mdfarragher/IML/Regression/BikeDemandPrediction/README.md

 # Assignment: Predict bike sharing demand in Washington

 Bike sharing systems are a means of renting bicycles where the process of becoming a member, renting a bike, and returning the bike are all automated via a network of kiosk locations throughout a city.
-Using these systems, people are able rent a bike from a one location and return it to a different place on an as-needed basis.
+Using these systems, people are able to rent a bike from one location and return it to a different place on an as-needed basis.

 Users use their mobile phone to unlock a bike from a dock and return it later at another dock belonging to the same system.
 Docks are bike racks that lock the bike and only release it by computer control.
 They look like this: